GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 #### Sheet: Table 8

 Period
--ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission' -Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'
+- ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission'
+- Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'

 Place of death
--B5:J5 the dimension "Place of death" taken as "Care Home", "Hospital", "Elsewhere","Not Stated"
+- B5:J5 the dimension "Place of death" taken as "Care Home", "Hospital", "Elsewhere","Not Stated"
--ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission' -Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'
+- ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission'
+- Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'

 Area
--Set to 'England for table 7, else 'Wales'.
+- Set to 'England for table 7, else 'Wales'.
--Converted all area labels to 9 digit ONS codes.
+- Converted all area labels to 9 digit ONS codes.
--ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission' -Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'
+- ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission'
+- Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'

 Cause of death
--B4:G4 the dimension "Cause of death" taken as "All deaths", "COVID-19"
+- B4:G4 the dimension "Cause of death" taken as "All deaths", "COVID-19"
--ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission' -Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'
+- ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission'
+- Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'

 Date of notification
--A6:A117 Period dimension taken as date types from column A plus 'Total'.
+- A6:A117 Period dimension taken as date types from column A plus 'Total'.
--Format to single day URI pattern.
+- Format to single day URI pattern.
--ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission' -Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'
+- ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission'
+- Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.
--ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission' -Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'
+- ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission'
+- Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.
--ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission' -Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'
+- ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission'
+- Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.
--ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission' -Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'
+- ALL: Stored under the identifier 'Number of deaths of care home residents notified to the Care Quality Commission'
+- Added to dataframe 'Number of deaths of care home residents notified to the Care Quality Commission'

 #### Table structure